 Be forewarned that some regions take up a lot of space.
 All of San Francisco, for example, is about ten Gigabytes.
 If storage space is a concern, the game allows you to specify which areas are downloaded and in what quality.
 For example, you could download Manhattan in high detail and then decrease the quality as you get further away.

 After you’ve taken off, you may find yourself wondering if there’s a button on the dashboard to initiate autopilot.
 There is one on some of the larger planes but you might not find it on the smaller propeller planes.
 You’ll just have to do some looking for it!
-If you want to do a quick test, the default Autopilot On command is ALT + Z. To turn it off use SHIFT + ALT + Z.
+Keep in mind that you need to program the autopilot to do what you want.
+We go over the various functionality in our autopilot guide.

 Pop Out Windows To Put Them on A Second Monitor